cherylberger/PyBer_Analysis/README.md

 ## Results:

-### Using the code steps described below, generate the summary data by city type and create the PyBer_Challenge Summary in Pandas DataFrame (see PyBer_Challenge.ipnyb)
+### Using the code steps described below, generate the summary data by city type and create the PyBer_Challenge Summary in Pandas DataFrame (see PyBer_Challenge.ipynb)

   #### 1) Using groupby statements, get the data to build a summary data frame that includes the following parameters by city type:
                       * Total Rides